-Can social class be performed?
+Can a social class be performed?
 Sociologists generally agree gender is a performance, even for workers.
 For instance, women in the service industry not only work as women, but do so by performing a socially constructed feminity that reifies and reinforces heterosexuality, male dominance, and stereotypes about women.

-In a 2005 study, sociologist Mary Nell Trautner argues dancers in strip clubs are not only sexualized, but classed depending on the perceived status of male clients.
-Thus, gendered organizations interact with other features of stratification, resulting in a unique organizational culture1 with distinctive images of gender and sexuality for that settting.
+In a 2005 study, sociologist Mary Nell Trautner argues dancers in strip clubs are not only sexualized but classed depending on the perceived status of male clients.
+Thus, gendered organizations interact with other features of stratification, resulting in a unique organizational culture1 with distinctive images of gender and sexuality for that setting.
 To make this argument, Trautner builds on the notion that gender is context-specific by examining how class plays a role in its construction.

 Classy Or Sassy?: How Socioeconomic Status Matters in Strip Clubs

 Research indicates individuals distinguish between middle- and working-class in a number of ways.
 Trautner focuses on organizational culture and its relation to the construction and institutionalizations of gendered sexuality in strip clubs in a manner that emphasizes social class.
 Trautner conducted a prolonged direct observation at four clubs in the southwestern United States.
 The study also included three in-depth interviews with dancers regarding the style of dancing, management involvement, interaction with customers, customer quality, and perceptions of clubs.

 Trautner found that middle-class clubs charged more than working-class clubs.
 Additionally, the physical characteristics of the strip club itself differed by class.
 Ultimately, Middle-class clubs try to make it about more than sex, displaying voyeuristic sexuality while working-class clubs focus on physical pleasure and lust, a form of sexuality called cheap thrills: